ShaswatPrabhat/rsc-slides/slides.md

 <v-click>

-* What role will the bundlers play?
+* What role will bundlers play?

 </v-click>
 <v-click>